AlGepe/OmniSnippets_JS/docs/stdCustomJS/hideShowVS.rst

 Adding custom option to Value Setter (user input)
 =================================================

-The value setter is a powerful tool that allows us calculatorians to hide the true values of variables behind understandable words.
+The value setter is a powerful tool that allows us, calculatorians, to **hide the true values of variables** behind understandable words.
 However, this reduces flexibility and limits the options for input [#f1]_.

-There is a way to keep the flexibility for those users that want **mo powa babeh**, without sacrificing the user experience of those tha want the simplest possible calculator.
+There is a way to keep the flexibility for those users that want **mo powa babeh**, without sacrificing the experience of those users that want the simplest possible calculator.

-You can include a *Custom* or *Select your own* option in your value setter and set a condition inside ``onResult`` context so that the variables affected by that value setter will be shown as the user selects that option.
+You can include a *Custom* or *Select your own* option in your value setter and set a condition inside ``onResult`` context so that **the variables affected by that value setter will be shown** as the user selects that option.

 We will use the same example as in the :ref:`Value Setter Basics<vSetterBasic>` section with the different stars.
-This time the user will have the option to select his own parameters and (**warning**: marketing BS ahead) effectively creating their own star!
+This time the user will have the option to select his own parameters and (**warning**: marketing *BS* ahead) effectively creating their own star!

 .. seealso::